What is the Best Gun Trust?

 A Gun Trust Created by a Specialist and Made for General Use

 Most people have the same goals out of their use of and creation of a gun trust.
 Most people want the privacy that a gun trust affords a person when registering with the ATF.
 Most people want the flexibility of a gun trust in choosing their trustees and beneficiaries.
+With a gun trust, everybody wants the estate planning tools that comes with a gun trust.
 These kinds of general goals out of a gun trust can be provided for in online gun trusts.

 Not all online gun trusts are created equal.
 Unless a gun trust specifically says that it was created with the National Firearms Act and Gun Control Act of 1968 in mind, and contains language in the trust providing for compliance with those Federal Acts, then the trust most likely does not take those Acts into account.
 There are online gun trusts being sold that are just basic and generic living trusts.
 You could find those same blank forms for free online after some searching.
 You could easily complete the form yourself for free if you so desired.
 Generic gun trusts will get approved by the ATF, but they will offer you virtually no protection.